Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

     return result;
   }

 The reasons to prohibit an anonymous struct defined as a return type have also been significantly mitigated.
 Constructing the return result is a non-issue, since the type name may now be elided, and the combination of :cpp:`auto` variable declarations, :cpp:`decltype`, and the proposed mechanism for naming the return type in a function signature permit implicit naming of the type where necessary.
-In short, the prohibition ([dcl.fct]/11) against defining types in return type specifications has become largely an artificial and arbitrary restriction which we propose to remove.
+In short, the prohibition ([dcl.fct]\ |para|\ 11) against defining types in return type specifications has become largely an artificial and arbitrary restriction which we propose to remove.

 We additionally note that this prohibition is already not enforced by at least one major compiler (MSVC), and is enforced sporadically in others (see `What about defining types in function pointer types?`_).